 For this outfit, I focused on the poem’s juxtaposition of aesthetic darkness and internal light.
 The simplicity and understated elegance of the romper is contrasted by the kimono jacket’s starry shimmer.
 I kept the accessories luminous but not gaudy, to reflect “A mind at peace with all below, / A heart whose love is innocent!”

 Inspired by William Wordsworth

-I wanted to incorporate florals into this outfit, because the poem is loaded with natural imagery, and I chose this particular tunic because it seemed faithful to Wordsworth's representation of nature as grandiose and majestic.
-Slightly distressed pale denim pairs nicely with the muted colors and reflects the element of disillusionment.
-I chose accessories in soft spring colors to complement the tank top and keep the outfit on-trend.
+I wanted to incorporate florals into this outfit, because the poem is loaded with natural imagery, and I chose this particular wrap top because it seemed faithful to Wordsworth’s representation of nature as grandiose and majestic.
+Slightly distressed gray denim pairs nicely with the muted colors and reflects the element of disillusionment.
+I chose accessories in soft spring colors to complement the floral wrap top and keep the outfit on-trend.

 Inspired by John Keats

 Darkling I listen; and, for many a timeI have been half in love with easeful Death,Call’d him soft names in many a musèd rhyme,To take into the air my quiet breath…